This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In addition to limiting your intake of foods that cause inflammation from the list above, incorporating a variety of foods that reduce inflammation into your diet can also be beneficial.

-A healthy, well-rounded anti-inflammatory diet should comprise mostly nutrient-dense, whole foods, including fruits, veggies, nuts, seeds and legumes.
+A healthy, well-rounded anti-inflammatory diet should include mostly nutrient-dense, whole foods, such as fruits, veggies, nuts, seeds and legumes.
 Herbs, spices, healthy fats and protein foods are also included on the anti-inflammatory foods list as well.

 Making a few simple swaps in your diet is an easy way to get started.
 Try trading processed meats, for example, with healthier protein sources, like fish, poultry, eggs or legumes.